SkipTheDishes

 Customer Experience Improvements

-Every team was improvising UI, resulting in a Frankenstein’s monster of buttons, patterns, and inconsistent interactions.
+Every team was improvising UI—creating a messy mix of buttons, layouts, and patterns.

-• Created early UI components and guidelines for spacing, color, and typography
+• Created early UI components + spacing/color/typography rules

-• Embedded into multiple product teams to model a healthier UX process
+• Embedded with multiple teams to model UX process and collaboration

 Impact